Average Weather in April in Talghar Kazakhstan

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 In Talghar, the chance of a wet day over the course of April is gradually increasing, starting the month at 21% and ending it at 25%.

-Over the course of April in Talghar, the chance of a day with only rain increases from 15% to 23%, the chance of a day with mixed snow and rain decreases from 4% to 1%, and the chance of a day with only snow decreases from 3% to 1%.
+Over the course of April in Talghar, the chance of a day with only rain increases from 15% to 23%, the chance of a day with mixed snow and rain decreases from 4% to 1%, and the chance of a day with only snow remains an essentially constant 2% throughout.

 Probability of Precipitation in April